Pronunciation of English ⟨th⟩: th-alveolarization

 In rarer or older varieties of African American Vernacular English, //θ// may be pronounced /[s]/ after a vowel and before another consonant, as in bathroom /[ˈbæsɹum]/.

 Th-alveolarization is often parodied as typical of French-, Japanese-, and German-speaking learners of English, but it is widespread among many other foreign learners because the dental fricative "th" sounds are not very common among the world's languages.
-Due to the said ridicule, learners who are unable to realize these sounds sometimes opt for the less marked th-fronting or th-stopping instead of alveolarization.